jonas2k/cylance-api-tools/README.md

 ```
 ## Whitelisting devices

 It is possible to whitelist devices by name to except them from deletion.
-Just create a plain text file containing the hostnames (one item per line) and pass it's path using the optional parameter `-whitelistFile`, e.g.
+Just create a plain text file containing the hostnames (one item per line) and pass its path using the optional parameter `-whitelistFile`, e.g.

 whitelist.txt:
 ```